MasoniteFramework/docs/creating-your-first-blog/part-6-designing-our-blog.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Notice here we have this strange `{{ csrf_field|safe }}` looking text.
+Notice here we have this strange `{{ csrf_field }}` looking text.
 Masonite comes with CSRF protection so we need a token to render with the CSRF field.

 Now because we have a foreign key in our posts table, we need to make sure the user is logged in before creating this so let's change up our template a bit: